Gfruin/Project-Nacht/README.md

 Stretch Goals:
 1. Fully Animated Combat Encounters

 2. 30 minute playable or longer game

-3 .More than one playable character
+3. More than one playable character

-4.User will be able to interact with images on the screen 5.Add audio
+4. User will be able to interact with images on the screen

+5. Add audio